Copyright 2006-2012 Julie Shepherd Knapp. All rights reserved.

 School-at-Home; Distance Learning; Public e-School.

-There are also full curriculum suppliers for each of the popular homeschool
+There are also full curriculum suppliers for each of the popular homeschool approaches - check to see

-approaches - check to see which best suits your needs.
-Keep in mind that you will be
+which best suits your needs.
+Keep in mind that you will be more comfortable in the role of teacher after

-and you will gain confidence in making curriculum choices once you have seen how
+you have taught your child for a while, and you will gain confidence in making curriculum choices once

-your child learns and how he or she responds to the different kinds of assignments.
-If
+you have seen how your child learns and how he or she responds to the different kinds of

-at all possible, take some time off with your child to discover how he or she learns best
+assignments.
+If at all possible, take some time off with your child to discover how he or she learns best

 before purchasing an entire full curriculum (they are the most expensive option).

 4. Would you prefer to have a predictable daily homeschool schedule?
-Do
+Do you wish you

 If so, take a look at these approaches: